Expert Advice On Improving Your Home

 Examine Warranties

 Leading gutter guard companies often offer 20-year or lifetime warranties covering leaks, clogs, rust, and other issues.
-When selecting a company, read through the warranty details for both materials and workmanship guarantees.
-Warranties offer the most effective protection for your gutter investment.
+When choosing a company, carefully examine the warranty details for both workmanship and materials guarantees.
+Warranties offer the best protection for your gutter investment.

 Check Reviews and Referrals

-Take some time to research online reviews on sites such as the Better Business Bureau (BBB), Yelp, or Google Reviews to see what customers say about their experience.
-You can also ask your neighbors who they would recommend for quality gutter guard businesses near you.
-When researching potential providers, we recommend selecting companies with consistently good reviews rather than just one or two reviews.
+Take some time to look at online reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and other review sites to see customer feedback.
+Ask neighbors which companies they recommend for quality local gutter guard installation.
+When researching, look for providers with consistently good feedback rather than only one or two sporadic reviews.

 Types of Gutter Guards

 • Screen guards have large holes that allow water to pass through while stopping debris.
-On average, you can expect to spend $4.28 per linear foot for screen guards.
+On average, you can expect to pay $4.28 per linear foot for screen guards.

-• Mesh guards have smaller holes than screen guards and similarly block debris while letting water filter through.
+• Mesh guards have smaller holes than screen guards and similarly block debris while allowing water to filter through.
 These guards are durable and help debris slide off rather than sit on top of your gutters.
-On average, you can expect to pay $4.05 per linear foot for mesh guards.
+On average, you can expect to spend $4.05 per linear foot for mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.